Fact-checked by the ZeroinDaily editorial team

 Failing to evaluate scalability and data portability is the fifth and most consequential mistake when comparing CRM apps.
 A platform that fits today’s needs but cannot scale without a full migration will cost far more to switch than to upgrade.

 Ask two questions before signing any CRM contract.
 First: what does the next pricing tier cost, and what triggers the upgrade?
-Second: can you export all your data — contacts, deal history, email logs, and custom fields — in a standard format like CSV or JSON at any time?
+Second: can you export all your data, contacts, deal history, email logs, and custom fields, in a standard format like CSV or JSON at any time?
 Some platforms, including certain Salesforce editions, restrict bulk data exports or charge for data egress.
-This directly affects your leverage as a customer.
+That directly affects your leverage as a customer.

-Scalability also applies to user count and data volume.
-A CRM that performs well with 500 contacts and 3 users may degrade noticeably at 50,000 contacts and 15 users if it runs on a shared infrastructure.
+Scalability applies to data volume too, not just user count.
+A CRM that performs well with 500 contacts and 3 users may degrade noticeably at 50,000 contacts and 15 users if it runs on shared infrastructure.
 For context on how cloud infrastructure affects small business software performance, the overview of cloud storage options and costs for small businesses covers the underlying architecture questions worth understanding.
-Additionally, if you are building a broader business technology roadmap, the guidance in how to write a business plan that attracts investors in 2026 addresses technology stack planning as a section investors scrutinize closely.
+If you are building a broader business technology roadmap, the guidance in how to write a business plan that attracts investors in 2026 addresses technology stack planning as a section investors scrutinize closely.

 Frequently Asked Questions